 James J. Schmitt was elected the 41st Mayor of Green Bay in April 2003; he was re-elected in April 2007 and again in April 2011.
 He is presently the second longest serving Mayor in Green Bay’s history.
-Schmitt is a graduate of St. Norbert College and Harvard University’s John F. Kennedy School of Government.
+Schmitt is a graduate of St. Norbert College and Harvard University’s John F. Kennedy School of Government’s Senior Executives in State and Local Government.
 Schmitt and Dona, his wife of more than 25 years, reside in the City’s historic Astor Neighborhood where they have raised daughters Anna, Greta, and Laura.

 Mayor Schmitt serves on the Advisory Board of both the U.S. Conference of Mayors and the League of Wisconsin Municipalities.
 In the private sector, Schmitt was president of Famis Manufacturing Inc. and received the Green Bay Area Chamber of Commerce Small Business Entrepreneur of the Year award.